11-Year-Old Minneapolis Boy Dies After Being Shot in Broad Daylight at a Park

 Amir Lamar Atkins sticks his tongue out for the camera, from a post dated June 23, 2025. | Source: Facebook/marvin.walker.5686

-In a statement, the Atkins family said, "We are devastated to announce the passing of our precious Mir Mir, who left this world far too young at just 11 years old.
-Yesterday, in a moment of crisis, his older brother's love shone through as he carried Amir, seeking help."
+"We are devastated to announce the passing of our precious Mir Mir, who left this world far too young at just 11 years old.
+Yesterday, in a moment of crisis, his older brother's love shone through as he carried Amir, seeking help," they added.

 Amir Lamar Atkins wearing pajamas, from a post dated June 23, 2025. | Source: Facebook/marvin.walker.5686